alylmeier/employee-tracker/README.md

 This project is run with node & mySql

 ## Usage
-This project is intended to be used by companies to tracker their employee database
+This project is intended to be used by companies to track their employee database

 ## Example Video